Unified field theoretical approach to deep and recurrent neuronal networks

 \section{Discussion}

-We present a unified derivation of the mean-field theory for deep (DNN) and recurrent neural networks (RNN) using field-theoretical methods.
+We present a unified derivation of the mean-field theory for deep (DNN) and recurrent neural networks (RNN) with arbitrary activation functions using field-theoretical methods.
 The derivation in particular yields the Gaussian process kernel that predicts the performance of networks trained in a Bayesian way.
 For the network priors we furthermore present explicit next-to-leading-order corrections to the mean-field theories, which are valid for general activation functions.

 The mean-field theories for the statistics within a layer of the DNN and for the equal-time statistics of the RNN are identical, even if temporally correlated input sequences are supplied to the latter network.
-The reason is that the mean-field equations (\ref{eq:MFT_replicated}) form a closed system of equations for this subset of the statistics; they can be solved independent of the correlations across time or layers, respectively.
+The reason is that the mean-field equations (\ref{eq:MFT_replicated}) form a closed system of equations for this subset of the statistics; they can be solved independently of the correlations across time or layers, respectively.
 This justifies the `annealed approximation' \cite{Fischer91} for RNNs where the couplings are redrawn at each time step—which corresponds to the DNN-prior.
 It is also compatible with earlier work \cite{Chen18_873} which compares simulations of networks with tied weights (RNN) to the mean-field theory for untied weights (DNN).
-Intriguingly, the equivalence of the equal-time statistics implies that the predictive distributions $p(\bm{y}^{*}\,|\,\bm{x}^{*},\bm{Y},\bm{X})$ of DNNs and RNNs are identical, given the readout is taken only from the final layer or the last time step, respectively.
+Intriguingly, the equivalence of the equal-time statistics implies that the predictive distributions $p(\bm{y}^{*}\,|\,\bm{x}^{*},\bm{Y},\bm{X})$ of DNNs and RNNs are identical \cite{Hron20_10541}, given the readout is taken only from the final layer or the last time step, respectively.